Distributed Mixture-of-Experts and Expert Parallelism

 Conditional Computing for improved scaling

-In 2020 GShard: Scaling Giant Models with Conditional Computation and Automatic Sharding explored the scaling of Transformer-based Sparsely-Gated MoEs on a model of 600 billion parameters on a sequence-to-sequence (machine translation) task.
-They claim that the their methods yield sub-linear computation cost and graph \(O(1)\) compilation time on 2048 TPU devices.
+In 2020, GShard: Scaling Giant Models with Conditional Computation and Automatic Sharding explored the scaling of Transformer-based sparsely-gated MoEs up to 600B parameters on a sequence-to-sequence (machine translation) task.
+They claim sub-linear compute growth with model capacity and essentially constant compilation time on large TPU pods.

 It reutilizes some efficiency techniques from the previous paper.
 The first is the position-wise Sparsely-Gated MoEs for language tasks (section 2.2), delivering sub-linear scaling.
-The second is the parallel partitioning as a combination of data-parallel and sharding: (1) “the attention layer is parallelized by splitting along the batch dimension and replicating its weights to all devices”; and (2) “experts in the MoE layer are infeasible to be replicated in all the devices due to its sheer size and the only viable strategy is to shard experts into many devices”.
+The second is parallel partitioning as a combination of data-parallel and sharding: (1) “the attention layer is parallelized by splitting along the batch dimension and replicating its weights to all devices”; and (2) “experts in the MoE layer are infeasible to be replicated in all the devices due to its sheer size and the only viable strategy is to shard experts into many devices”.

 The main improvements come from compile optimizations with Accelerated Linear Algebra (XLA) and user-flagged parallelism of tensors, as described next.